-Georgia's high uninsured rate can be attributed to the state's coverage gap, which leaves more than 300,000 Georgians with income below poverty level without coverage.
+Georgia's high uninsured rate can be attributed to the state's coverage gap, which leaves more than 300,000 Georgians with income below poverty level without coverage, about 76,000 of whom live in rural communities.
 People fall into the coverage gap when they have incomes too low to qualify for financial help through the federal health insurance marketplace, but too high to qualify for Medicaid under Georgia's relatively strict eligibility rules.
 Medicaid guidelines say adults with dependent children are eligible only if their income falls below about 38 percent of the poverty level.
 That's about \$7,600 annually for a family of three.
 Meanwhile, adults without children are ineligible at any income level.
 Georgia imposes the sixth strictest eligibility rules of any state.